illuminatech/enum-seeder/README.md

 }
 ```

-> Tip: Remember that it is not mandatory for primary key field to be always and integer - you may use strings for it just
+> Tip: Remember that it is not mandatory for primary key field to be always an integer - you may use strings for it just
   as well, keeping your database records more human-readable.
 For example:

 ```php